Tyler-Conway/ExplorationGame/README.md

   * The peasant class is like the wretch/deprived class from Elden Ring/Dark Souls: it's a weak character class.
   * To push the boulders onto the metal plates in the dungeon puzzle, just walk into them.
   * If you get one of the boulders stuck in the dungeon puzzle, leave the dungeon and come back to reset boulder positions.
   * To avoid **potential audio issues** that may crash the game, I recommend playing this game on Windows or MacOS.
-(I noticed on my Linux system that Pipewire would throw infrequent, game crashing errors.)
+(I noticed on my Linux system that PipeWire would throw infrequent, game crashing errors.)
   * You can see more about this project on my [personal website repository](https://github.com/Tyler-Conway/Personal-Website). (once I make it public).

 ____